grassmunk/Chicago95/INSTALL.md

 ### [ Desktop icon effects (text shadows and label backdrop ) ] (advanced)
 Some options seen in the following steps may not be present across all versions of the XFCE desktop environment and can vary between different Linux distributions.
 To find which version of xfdesktop you are running you can run `xfdesktop --version` from a terminal.

-#### xfdesktop 4.13.3

-If you want to change the icon label backdrop colour or text colours, you'll have to edit the gtk.css theme file located in `/home/$USER/.themes/Chicago95/gtk-3.24/`.

-- Label backdrop colours can be modified on line 103 for "xfd_icon_backdrop."
-- Text color can be modified from line 104 for "xfd_icon_text."
-- You can use CSS colour properties.
-After any changes are made log out then log back in.

-#### xfdesktop 4.12.3
+#### xfdesktop 4.12

 If you want to change the icon label backdrop colour, text colours, or highlight colours you'll have to edit the gtkrc theme file located in `/home/$USER/.themes/Chicago95/gtk-2.0/`.

 - Text shadows can be modified from lines 553 to 559.
 These are currently commented out with "#."
 - Label backdrop colours can be modified on line numbers 565 to 570.
 - You can use CSS colour properties.
 After any changes are made log out then log back in.

+#### xfdesktop 4.14

+If you want to change the icon label backdrop colour or text colours, you'll have to edit the `gtk.css` configuration file located in `/home/$USER/.themes/Chicago95/gtk-3.24/`.

+- Label backdrop colours can be modified on line 105 for "xfd_icon_backdrop."
+- Text color can be modified from line 106 for "xfd_icon_text."
+- You can use CSS colour properties.
+After any changes are made, log out then log back in.

 <a name="cursors"/>